 Flake-y, tender crust with strawberry jam filling and the most perfectly butter, vanilla glaze, and sprinkles.
 A homemade version of a childhood classic.

-- 1 (15 oz) pkg refrigerated pie crusts you should have two flat (9 inch) pie dough disks
+- 1 (15 oz) pkg refrigerated pie crusts you should have 2 flat (9 inch) pie dough disks

 - 6 tablespoons strawberry jam/preserves I used Smuckers Preserves and can’t vouch for another brand